7RU7H/CTFs/TryHackMe/Markdown/Advent-Of-Cyber-2023-Side-Quest/Advent-Of-Cyber-2023-Side-Quest-Helped-Through.md

 During December of 2023 I realised I could not do this puzzle.
 The rabbithole would ruin my plans and figuring out what I needed to do.
 I really wanted to do it, but I also did not have a team.
 The only thing I did was type:

-Yeti, Bandit and Advent in the search terms to find three of the rooms:
+Yeti, Bandit and Advent in the search terms to find three of the rooms, but I came across the day 3 room through 0xb0b:

 [Side Quest Room](https://tryhackme.com/room/adventofcyber23sidequest)
 [Day 1](https://tryhackme.com/room/adv3nt0fdbopsjcap)